About us

 Ethnopunk Journey

-The Journey: MK and Hari embarked on an incredible pilgrimage, traversing over 2000 kilometers across ancient Japan over the past three years.The mission: Spread the magic of shamisen music and shishimai dance, build connections, research, and revive Japan's ancient culture, diving deep into tradition, seeking authentic expression, and give birth to a brand-new creative tradition!
+The Journey: MK and Hari embarked on an incredible pilgrimage, traversing across ancient Japan over three years.The mission: Spread the magic of shamisen music and shishimai dance, build connections, research, and revive Japan's ancient culture, diving deep into tradition, seeking authentic expression, and give birth to a brand-new creative tradition!

 Enjoy some of our videos on YouTube that offer glimpses into the adventures we've had along the journey.: